 *The ASPCA’s program deals with dogs and cats, but Pet Partners registers a variety of other companion animals.
 We can connect you to an evaluator who has experience with your particular species.

 How do I become registered with Pet Partners if I live outside of the NYC area?

-The "Courses & Evaluations" section of the Pet Partners website provides information about registration in other regions.
+The Pet Partners website provides information about registration in other regions.

 Once registered with Pet Partners, the ASPCA will assist Pet Partner teams with placement in facilities throughout the community, based on where they live, their interests, and the appropriate environment for both handler and animal.
 The ASPCA also provides supervision for teams who are just beginning to get their "paws wet" and would like assistance during their first visits.
 A member of the animal-assisted therapy program, or an experienced volunteer, will continue to accompany new teams on visits until they have comfortably settled in.

 In addition to enriching lives and improving human health, a major goal of this program is to encourage greater community acceptance of dogs and cats.
 These exceptional animals are seen taking part in the healing processes of human beings in a variety of different situations and facilities.
 Oncology units, halfway houses, and homeless shelters, which would never have allowed animals to enter before, are now admitting them to help people feel better during times of hardship and pain.

 How do I become a registered Pet Partners team through the ASPCA?